 - Behavior processing: how much time was spent updating behaviors in the engine.
 Many behaviors require some work every tick to process movement, collisions and so on.
 If there are a large number of instances, this amount of work can become significant.

 - Physics simulation: how much time has been spent processing the Physics behavior.
 Physics simulation can be very CPU-intensive.
 If this value is high, consider using fewer physics objects.
 Note since Physics is a behavior, this is a sub-item of Behavior processing.

 - Draw calls: how long it took the CPU to issue rendering calls, not including the time for the GPU to complete them.
 In some cases, rendering calls can be quite CPU intensive, especially when very large numbers of objects are on-screen.
 Some browsers also forward all draw calls to another thread to be processed in parallel, in which case the Draw calls measurement will likely be an underestimate.

-- Engine: the remaining time spent in Construct's runtime engine, which is the overall estimated CPU with the events, physics and draw calls times subtracted away.
-This includes processing behaviors and other engine housekeeping.
+- Engine: the remaining time spent in Construct's runtime engine, which is the overall estimated CPU with the events, plugin/behavior processing, and draw calls times subtracted away.
+This covers the general runtime overhead.